COMODO-research/Comodo.jl/README.md

 - [ ] Surface stitching method
 - [ ] Levelset methods
 - [ ] Topology optimisation
-- [ ] Consider adding geogram wrapper
+- [x] Consider adding basic geogram wrapper

 # How to contribute?
 Your help would be greatly appreciated!
 If you can contribute please do so by posting a pull-request.
 I am very much open to fully acknowledging your contributions e.g. by listing you as a contributor properly whereever possible, by welcoming you on board as a long term contributor, or by inviting you to be a co-author on publications featuring Comodo functionality.